adambard/learnxinyminutes-docs/fsharp.html.markdown

     // "banana clips" are the syntax for active patterns

+    // You can use "elif" instead of "else if" in conditional expressions.
+    // They are equivalent in F#

     // for example, define an "active" pattern to match character types... let (|Digit|Letter|Whitespace|Other|) ch =
        if System.Char.IsDigit(ch) then Digit
-       else if System.Char.IsLetter(ch) then Letter
+       elif System.Char.IsLetter(ch) then Letter
-       else if System.Char.IsWhiteSpace(ch) then Whitespace
+       elif System.Char.IsWhiteSpace(ch) then Whitespace
        else Other

     // ... and then use it to make parsing logic much clearer